Wildlife - Deer Information

 History of baiting in South Carolina

-From a legal standpoint, baiting for deer in South Carolina in regionally defined with the practice being prohibited in the Piedmont and not prohibited in the Coastal Plain.
-This divergent legal situation is rooted in the history of the respective deer populations and in the tradition and politics of deer hunting in the two regions.
+From a legal standpoint, prior to 2013 baiting for deer in South Carolina was regionally divided with the practice being prohibited in the Piedmont and not prohibited in the Coastal Plain.
+This divergent legal situation was rooted in the history of the respective deer populations and in the tradition and politics of deer hunting in the two regions.
 As was the case in most of North America, South Carolina’s white-tailed deer population was nearly extirpated by 1900 primarily as a result of overexploitation and habitat loss due to agricultural development.

 The Coastal Plain held residual deer populations that were associated with major river flood plain systems that were relatively inaccessible and of little agricultural value.
 Even when deer populations were low and protection of deer high in other states, deer remained available and hunting of deer continued in some parts of the Coastal Plain.
 Pursuing deer with dogs was the customary method of hunting deer and notable figures like Archibald Rutledge frequently described this activity as it was carried out specifically in the Coastal Plain of South Carolina.
 Many laws governing deer related activities in the Coastal Plain originated prior to the existence of wildlife management as a science and prior to the establishment of a wildlife agency in South Carolina.
 Even today, most restrictions on deer hunting in the Coastal Plain are legislative rather than being regulatory functions of SCDNR.